Albillo de Arrayan Granito

 Something with a little richness like crab stuffed peppers.
 Or try trout or red snapper escabeche, the saffron should go very well with the aromas of Granito.

-Sold in single bottles
+Sold in cases of six bottles